Gustav Stresemann: Early years

-World War I
+First World War

 Prior to the war, Stresemann was associated with the left wing of the National Liberals.
 He believed in the maintenance of a balance of power between the British Empire, the United States, and Germany, the countries which he believed would be the world's economic superpowers.
 Yet he also supported the Anglo-German naval arms race, believing that the expansion of the Imperial German Navy was necessary to protect German international trade.

 During World War I, he gradually moved to the right, expressing his support of the Hohenzollern monarchy and Germany's expansionist goals.
 He believed that Germany would need to annex Belgium, parts of north-east France, "extensive" lands in Eastern Europe and the French protectorate in Morocco in order to economically compete with the United States in the future.
 He was a vocal proponent of unrestricted submarine warfare.
 However, he still favoured an expansion of the social welfare programme and also supported an end to the restrictive Prussian three-class franchise.
 In 1916, he visited Constantinople and learned about the extent of the Ottoman Empire's Armenian genocide.
 Stresemann nevertheless agreed to the Turks' demand to recall of the German ambassador, Paul Wolff Metternich, and accused him of being too sympathetic to Armenians.

 The collapse of the German Empire after its defeat in World War I and the German revolution of 1918–1919 drove Stresemann into a mental and physical breakdown, which shocked him into totally abandoning his earlier militarism and annexationism.
 When the Allied powers' peace terms became known, which included a crushing burden of reparations for the war, Constantin Fehrenbach, president of the Weimar National Assembly, denounced them and claimed "the will to break the chains of slavery would be implanted" into a generation of Germans.
 Stresemann said of this speech: "He was inspired in that hour by God to say what was felt by the German people.
 His words, spoken under Fichte's portrait, the final words of which merged into Deutschland, Deutschland über alles, made it an unforgettably solemn hour.
-There was in that sense a kind of uplifting grandeur.
+There was, in that sense, a kind of uplifting grandeur.
 The impression left on all was tremendous."